How Much Money Can a Parent Make for a Child to Get SSI?

 The Social Security Administration (SSA) uses a multilevel formula for working out how much parental income can be counted for eligibility assessment.
 This process is called deeming.
 The SSA deems parents’ incomes in two categories, depending on whether the income is earned or unearned.

-Single parents may collect SSI for their eligible children with unearned income as high as $1,868 a month in 2023.
-Two-parent households may qualify with up to $2,325 in unearned income.
+• Single parents may collect SSI for their eligible children if they have unearned income below $1,926 a month in 2024.
+Two-parent households may qualify with below $2,398 in unearned income.

-Higher limits apply for families with more than one eligible child in the home.
-Families with two parents and six eligible children may be eligible for SSI with monthly earned income of up to $5,067 in 2023.
+• Higher income limits apply for families with more than one eligible child in the home.
+Families with two parents and six eligible children may be eligible for SSI if they have a monthly earned income of up to $7,673 in 2024.

 Have Medicare questions?